 All those messages to ourselves hide our deepest beliefs.

-An example would be you telling yourself: ‘I will never get the promotion because nobody likes me,’ which is another way of telling yourself that you’re not likeable or worthy.
+An example would be you telling yourself: ‘I will never get the promotion because nobody likes me’.
+This is another way of telling yourself that you’re not likable or worthy.

 Those are the messages you keep on telling yourself.